 Fatty Acids and Energy Balance

-Comparing Nutritional Quality: Breastfed and Formula-Fed Infants
+Comparing Nutritional Quality: maternal fed and Formula-Fed Little One's

 From Birth to Complementary Feeding

-Balancing Nutritional Composition in Infant Milks
+Balancing Nutritional Composition in Little One's Milks

-Infant formulas are manufactured under strict guidelines to ensure proper nutrition, safe composition, and long shelf life.
+Little one formulas are manufactured under strict guidelines to ensure proper nutrition, safe composition, and long shelf life.
 Each batch undergoes rigorous testing to confirm that micronutrient contents meet established standards.

 The nutritional quality of formula depends on ingredient sourcing, processing methods, and nutrient stability.
 Factors like protein content, fat composition, and added vitamin stability are continuously monitored to ensure safe and balanced feeding.

-Understanding Vitamin Supplements for Infants
+Understanding Vitamin Supplements for Little One's

 Ensuring Proper Nutrition Through Reference Values